chicken-teriyaki-cup-rice/eb808/README.md

 # eb808

-eb808 is a simple and user-friendly Python web framework designed for educational purposes.
-Built on the WSGI standard, it seamlessly integrates with popular application servers such as Gunicorn, making it easy to deploy and scale your web applications.
+I built eb808 as a simple and user-friendly Python web framework for educational purposes.
+It is built on the WSGI standard and can be easily integrated with popular application servers such as Gunicorn, making it easy to deploy and scale your web applications.

 I created this framework to teach myself how web frameworks work.
-However, my ultimate goal is to use this framework as a foundation for a unique and valuable resource: an API dedicated to the study and preservation of native Hawaiian ethnobotany.
+However, my ultimate goal is to use it as a foundation for a unique and valuable resource: an API dedicated to the study and preservation of native Hawaiian ethnobotany.

 This API will provide access to a vast collection of information on the traditional uses of native Hawaiian plants, promoting a deeper understanding and appreciation of the rich cultural heritage of Hawaii.
-This framework serves as the resilient and flexible foundation for the native Hawaiian ethnobotany platform.
+This framework serves as a resilient and flexible foundation for my native Hawaiian ethnobotany platform.

 ## Quick Start